m19v/m19v.github.io/docs/tutorials/software-engineering/kubernetes.md

 ### 10.3.1.
 TLS Basics

+**Transport Layer Security (TLS)** is primarily associated with securing communications over the internet and it is used in various applications and protocols, like: SSH, HTTPS, Email Protocols(SMTP, IMAP), FPN, FTPS, APIs(RESTful APIs), WebSocket Secure (WSS), DB Connections etc.

+- **TLS** certificates are digital certificates that authenticate the identity of a website or server and enable encrypted communication between clients and servers over the internet, ensuring data privacy and integrity during transmission.
 - **Key Pair Generation**: When you create a key pair, a cryptographic algorithm (like RSA or ECC) generates two keys: a private key and a public key.
 These keys are mathematically linked.
 - **Private Key**: is used to *decrypt information* or *sign data* and is kept secret.
 - **Public Key**: is used to *encrypt information* or *verify signatures* and can be shared with anyone.